Audrey Flack: Career

-Art critic Robert C. Morgan writes in The Brooklyn Rail about Flack's 2010 exhibition at Gary Snyder Project Space, Audrey Flack Paints a Picture, "She has taken the signs of indulgence, beauty, and excess and transformed them into deeply moving symbols of desire, futility, and emancipation."
+Art critic Robert C. Morgan wrote in The Brooklyn Rail about Flack's 2010 exhibition at Gary Snyder Project Space, Audrey Flack Paints a Picture, "She has taken the signs of indulgence, beauty, and excess and transformed them into deeply moving symbols of desire, futility, and emancipation."
 In the early 1980s Flack's artistic medium shifted from painting to sculpture.
-She describes this shift as a desire for "something solid, real, tangible.
+She described this shift as a desire for "something solid, real, tangible.
 Something to hold and to hold on to."

-Flack has claimed to have found the photorealist movement too restricting, and now gains much of her inspiration from Baroque art.
+Flack claimed to have found the photorealist movement too restricting, and later gained much of her inspiration from Baroque art.

-Flack is currently represented by the Louis K. Meisel Gallery and Hollis Taggart Galleries.
-Her work is held in the collections of museums around the world, including the Metropolitan Museum of Art, The Museum of Modern Art, the Solomon R. Guggenheim Museum, the Whitney Museum of American Art, the Allen Memorial Art Museum, and the National Gallery of Australia in Canberra, Australia.
+Her work is held in the collections of museums around the world, including the Metropolitan Museum of Art, The Museum of Modern Art, the Whitney Museum of American Art, the Allen Memorial Art Museum, Smithsonian American Art Museum, and the National Gallery of Australia in Canberra, Australia.

-She was awarded the St. Gaudens Medal from Cooper Union, and the honorary Albert Dome professorship from Bridgeport University.
-She is an honorary professor at George Washington University, is currently a visiting professor at the University of Pennsylvania and has taught and lectured extensively both nationally, and internationally.

 In 1986 Flack published Art & Soul: Notes on Creating, a book expressing some of her thoughts on being an artist.

 Her image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.

+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.

 Photorealism

-Audrey Flack is best known for her photo-realist paintings and was one of the first artists to use photographs as the basis for painting.
+Flack is best known for her photorealist paintings and was one of the first artists to use photographs as the basis for painting.
 The genre, taking its cues from Pop Art, incorporates depictions of the real and the regular, from advertisements to cars to cosmetics.
 Flack's work brings in everyday household items like tubes of lipstick, perfume bottles, Hispanic Madonnas, and fruit.
 These inanimate objects often disturb or crowd the pictorial space, which are often composed as table-top still lives.
-Flack often brings in actual accounts of history into her photorealist paintings, such as World War II' (Vanitas) and Kennedy Motorcade.
-Women were frequently the subject of her photo-realist paintings.
+Flack often brought in actual accounts of history into her photorealist paintings, such as World War II' (Vanitas) and Kennedy Motorcade.
+Women were frequently the subject of her photorealist paintings.

+The first photorealist painting the MoMA in New York City purchased was Flack's 1974 canvas Leonardo's Lady, soon after it was painted.